 Sales proposal guide step 4: No, your words are not the loudest

-- Referral marketing generates 3-5x higher conversion rates than any other channel.
+- B2B referral programs generate 3-5x higher conversion rates than any other channel.

 - A referred customer is 18% more loyal than a customer acquired by other means.

 - Referred customers are 4 times more likely to refer more customers to your brand.

 Even if your prospects have already made up their mind, they will still want to have that extra reassurance that this is a solid investment.
 Remove all doubts and uncertainties to get to that yes.

 Read also: Top 10 tips to save money during a recession

 Customer testimonials dos and don’ts:

 - Do add before and after data.
 Take the time to browse through your case studies to identify any relevant ROI numbers.

 - Do add only relevant customer testimonials or quotes.
 Make sure that it is a testimonial of a customer from the same industry or has the same professional role as the prospect.
 You want to make this relatable.